 Back on the Shelf

-Filter Photo is pleased to announce, Back on the Shelf, a photo book exhibition, juried by artist and co-founder of SKYLARK Editions, Paul D’Amato.
+Filter Photo is pleased to present, Back on the Shelf, a photo book exhibition, juried by artist and co-founder of SKYLARK Editions, Paul D’Amato.

 "The photo book has been inseparable from the evolution of photography itself.
 Since the invention of the camera, books on photography have accompanied every technical, stylistic, and conceptual iteration of the medium.
 We can trace this from Fox Talbot’s The Pencil of Nature in 1844, to the latest addition to Photo-Eye Books or, for that matter, to the books on display here at Filter Space.
 The book is both a celebration of photography’s reproducibility and a refutation of the preciousness of one of kind objects.
 And, just as photography is the most democratic of all art forms, the book is the perfect vehicle for making photography available to as many people as possible.